S-Maciejewski/Text-N-Gin/README.md

 # TextNGin

 A basic engine for text-based RPG game in Angular.
-Story is loades from .json file.
+Story is loaded from .json file.

 Sample screenshot below